 Park rules will vary from one location to the next.
 Rules should be posted prominently near park entrances; if they’re not, ask about them prior to bringing your dog to the park.
-Here are some of the rules that you are likely to find.
+Listed below are many of the dog park rules you are likely to find.
 For more rule suggestions, see the 2018 version of this list.

 Not all dogs are good candidates for dog-park play.
 A dog park is not the appropriate place for dogs who have serious behavior problems in relation to other dogs or humans.
 Dogs with these kinds of “issues” should be carefully socialized in environments that are far more controlled than a dog park while their owners do behavior modification work.
 Consider the following carefully before taking your dog through the gate into your local dog park.

 • Dog-park dogs should be friendly and outgoing, without being overbearing, obnoxious, or bullying.